 Simply put, if your bathroom is suffering from the onset of mould or damp, an extractor fan is highly recommended.
 With regular use of hot taps and showers, water vapour will build up over time leading to excess moisture and condensation.
 Likewise, rising damp from the floors below or leaking roofs can also play its part.
 To alleviate these effects, sufficient ventilation is required.

 Not only will mould or damp damage your bathroom tiles and grout, it can also have serious health repercussions if left unchecked.
 Mould spores produce allergens and other irritants that can aggravate symptoms such as sneezing, coughing and skin rashes.
 For those with respiratory problems, asthma attacks or damage to the immune system are not uncommon over extended periods either.

-Legally speaking, any existing bathroom with an openable window does not require an extractor fan.
+Legally speaking, if your bathroom already has a window you do not require an extractor fan, however you might be interested in our electric and manual window controls to improve ventilation.
 However, if you’re carrying out a conversion then you must retain or replace any current fan mechanism in place.
 Also, because bathrooms are defined as areas of increased electrical hazard, further regulations due to bathroom ‘zones’ come into play.
 Check out the IET Wiring Regulations for further information on this.

 Still unsure if you require an extractor fan, or are you looking for some advice from an expert?
 Feel free to get in touch with the friendly team at LJ Pratley who’ll be pleased to help!